-Classes are offered at the University of the Arts campus in Philadelphia and meet five days a week for five hours daily.
+Classes within the English as a Second Language Institute (ESLI) are offered at the University of the Arts campus in Philadelphia and meet five days a week for five hours daily.
 The program provides instruction in English grammar, conversation and college-level reading and writing, with a focus on art, design and the performing arts.

 Weekly studio art and music classes will prepare students for their degree programs at UArts, including practice in communication strategies for studio and performance environments, critiques and juries.

 Field trips, social activities and participation in UArts' cultural events will immerse students in the contemporary arts culture at the University and in Philadelphia.